 - Adaptations Specific for Children & Adolescents vs. Adults

 - Symptom Specific Adaptations for:

 - Embodiment: The Power of Presence

 - Communication: Verbal and Non-Verbal

 ELANA ROSENBAUM, MS, LICSW

 Elana Rosenbaum, MS, LICSW, has been integrating mindfulness with psychotherapy for over 30 years.
 She is a leader in the clinical application of mindfulness meditation to cancer care and is a pioneering teacher of Mindfulness-Based Stress Reduction at the Center for Mindfulness, the University of Massachusetts Medical School.
-She is the author of The Heart of Mindfulness-Based Stress Reduction: A MBSR Guide for Clinicians and Clients (PESI, 2017), Here for Now: Living Well with Cancer through Mindfulness (Satya House Publications, 2007) and Being Well (even when you're sick): Mindfulness Practices for People Living With Cancer and Other Serious Illness (Shambhala, 2012).
+She has authored, Here for Now: Living Well with Cancer through Mindfulness and Being Well (even when you’re sick): Mindfulness Practices for People Living with Cancer and Other Serious Illness.